benkehoe/cfnlambda/README.rst

 =========

 :code:`cfnlambda` provides an abstract base class to make it easier to implement `AWS CloudFormation custom resources`_.
-It was forked from Gene Wood's `library of the same name`_, which provides lower-level functions and decorators for the same purpose.
+It was developed from Gene Wood's `library of the same name`_, which provides lower-level functions and decorators for the same purpose.